Install Windows in Your Home

 Except for new construction (a new home or a new addition), installing new home windows generally means replacement windows.
 New construction windows include nail fin frames, in order to nail them directly to the studs.
 While we have a full complement of new construction windows, this section covers our replacement windows for the majority of our homeowner customers.

 Why Install Replacement Windows?

 Replacing your windows can help you in many ways.
 Our Energy Star-certified replacement windows will lower your monthly energy bills, and eventually pay for themselves.
 They also make your home much quieter, less drafty, more attractive, and lower maintenance, since most replacement windows won’t need to be painted.
 They’re easier to clean than old windows, and with combination storm windows and screens, can reduce the environmental impact of your home.
-Learn more, starting with our labor-saving Tips video, below, and use the form to request a free Window Planning Checklist.
+Use the form on this page to request a free Window Planning Checklist.

 By far our most popular windows are vinyl or vinyl clad replacement windows.
 Vinyl windows are chosen for their combination of look, cost, and efficiency, but your choice will depend on your personal priorities.
 They strike a sweet spot between attractive appearance, low maintenance, relatively low cost, and easy installation.
 While wood, aluminum, and other materials have definite advantages, vinyl will give you many years of maintenance-free performance.
 Use the form on this page, or stop in to the store, to ask one of our experts about the trade-offs.

 How to Choose the Best Windows